quokka-astro/quokka/docs/about.rst

 About
 =====

-TwoMomentRad is a high-resolution shock capturing AMR radiation hydrodynamics code using the AMReX library :cite:`AMReX_JOSS` to provide patch-based adaptive mesh functionality.
+Quokka is a high-resolution shock capturing AMR radiation hydrodynamics code using the AMReX library :cite:`AMReX_JOSS` to provide patch-based adaptive mesh functionality.
 We take advantage of the C++ loop abstractions in AMReX in order to run with high performance on either CPUs, NVIDIA GPUs, or AMD GPUs.

 Development methodology
 -----------------------